Welcome to our curated section of WHO’S WHO Arts Presenters.

 Led by Artistic Director Andrew Burashko, Art of Time Ensemble transforms the way you experience music.
 The Ensemble fuses high art and popular culture in concerts that juxtapose the best of each genre.
 Art of Time entertains as it enlightens, revealing the universal qualities that lie at the heart of all great music, with the goal of attracting new and diverse audiences to the performing arts.

-Led by Artistic Director Lawrence Cherney and Executive Director Susan Worthington, Soundstreams is a Toronto-based music presenter that commissions, develops, and showcases the work of contemporary Canadian composers and their international counterparts.
+Led by Artistic Director Lawrence Cherney and Executive Director Ben Dietschi, Soundstreams is a Toronto-based music presenter that commissions, develops, and showcases the work of contemporary Canadian composers and their international counterparts.